JohnRising/docs/docs/guides/foundations/validating-signatures.md

 But let's say your smart contract is assigned an owner that holds an arbitrary private key.
 The contract can still be programmed to verify that a message was signed by the current owner's private key.
 This can also be extended for multisig cases as well with many owners.

-## Example: signing up for an app with a smart contract wallet
+## Example: signing up for an app with a smart contract account

-Let take a look at the example of signing up to an app like [OpenSea](https://opensea.io/) with a smart contract wallet like [Stackup](https://stackup.sh/).
+Let take a look at the example of signing up to an app like [OpenSea](https://opensea.io/) with a smart contract account like [Stackup](https://stackup.sh/).
 Below is the following flow that you're likely familiar with.

 ![Signature validation example](../../../static/img/signature-validation-example.png)